 Though practically search engines don’t necessarily use brand mentions for link-related purposes, it helps build awareness.
 A mention essentially spreads the word about your website, which is more about building popularity and not ranking.

-Soft tactics (Authority Building)
+Soft SEO tactics for Technology Companies (Authority Building)

 Authority is everything in tech.
 And so it’s critical to deploy some soft approaches to scale your company’s authority within your space.
 Use these tactics to build trusted authority;